CoderKungfu/afk/README.md

 2. Get a [Telegram bot](https://core.telegram.org/bots).
 You will need to get the `bot_token` and a recipient `chat_id`.

-3. Add a `.akfconfig` file to your home directory with this content:
+3. Add a `.afkconfig` file to your home directory with this content:

     ```bash
     AFK_BOT_TOKEN=<the Telegram bot token from the @botfather>